ContextLeak: Auditing Leakage in Private In-Context Learning Methods: : Privacy Auditing of In-Context Learning

+A canary $c$ corresponds to a token sequence that we deliberately insert into a single entry of the sensitive dataset $D$, and our goal is to craft canaries that are uniquely identifiable and detectable at inference time~\citep{carlini2019secretsharerevaluatingtesting}.
+In particular, we consider canaries of the form $c = (x_c, y_c)$ with input sequence $x_c$ and the corresponding label $y_c$.
+To build $x_c$, we adapt two canary constructions previously proposed for LLM training to the ICL setting and introduce a third, novel class in our work:

-We craft several canaries: \begin{enumerate}[left=0pt, topsep=0pt, itemsep=0pt, parsep=0pt] \item \textit{Random hexadecimal characters.} To create a string of random hexadecimal characters, we randomly generate bytes and convert these to hex characters as a uniquely identifiable piece of text \cite{wei2024provingmembershipllmpretraining}. \item \textit{Unigram canaries.} \cite{panda2025privacy} creates a particular canary with unigram tokens, which are tokens that are infrequently-occurring in the dataset.
-In this setting, sequence of these rare unigram tokens are appended together to create the canary. \item \textit{False facts.} Different from the previous two approaches of appending sequences of random tokens, a uniquely identifiable string to the LLM is utilized, which we denote as false-facts.
-We create a semantically meaningful string that is identifiable because of its factual inconsistency with what the model understands.
-An example of this is "The sun rises on the west." which is contradictory to the fact that the sun rises from the east. \end{enumerate} Examples of the canaries used in our auditing experiments can be seen in section \ref{appendix:canaries_and_user_queries}.
+\begin{enumerate}[left=0pt, topsep=0pt, itemsep=1pt, parsep=0pt] \item \textit{Random hexadecimal characters.} Inspired by \citet{wei2024provingmembershipllmpretraining}'s method of mining hex sequences for memorization, we convert randomly generated bytes to hex characters as an identifiable canary. \item \textit{Unigram canaries.} We append multiple rare unigrams, i.e., the tokens that are infrequently occurring in the dataset~\citep{panda2025privacy}. \item \textit{False facts.} We additionally introduce a semantically meaningful string that is identifiable because it contradicts general knowledge we expect the model to possess (e.g., the false statement, \textit{``The sun rises from the west''}). \end{enumerate}

+The canary output $y_c$ is dependent on the task.
+For classification, we utilize the rarest class in the dataset, or the label that the model has a lesser tendency to output by default.
+For open-ended generation tasks, we repeat the canary string in $y_c$ so that $y_c = x_c$.
+Appendix \ref{appendix:canaries_and_user_queries} presents examples of the canaries used in our auditing experiments.